Ron Paul Reveals Why He Owns Gold

-Physical precious metals are a reliable store of value that will protect you and your wealth against many of the problems that plague financial markets.
+Physical precious metals are a reliable store of value that will protect you and your wealth against many of the problems that plague the global economy.
 As I said before, I see it as a form of long-term financial insurance, and I’m sure you will too.

 Gold is honest, tangible, and has stood the test of time.
 I firmly believe it’s something you can count on.

 Ron Paul is a medical doctor, a retired Captain of the U.S. Air Force, an author who’s published 21 books and former twelve-term U.S. Congressman representing the state of Texas.
 He’s emerged as one of the leading voices challenging government’s addiction to deficit spending and the Federal Reserve’s wealth-destructive monetary policies.
 He works with Birch Gold Group to educate Americans about the threats to their financial futures, and how to protect themselves and their families.2023, Featured, gold as investment, ron paul